 4. Do Toll Road Have Speed Limits?

-Yes, every toll road has their speed limit.
+Yes, every toll road has its speed limit.
 Recently Texas opened a toll road with 85 MPH which is world fastest speed limit for highways.
 Every country has its own speed limits as you see on the above world map.

 5. Does Toll Violation Affect Driving Record?